meganfister/Lab5/README.md

 that the Baud Rate on the serial monitor is 9600bps.
 c.
 Include the code to control the LED and set the blinking time to the value read from the potentiometer.
-##### Part 3 – Controlling an LED with a photoresistor
-1. Use the program from part 2 and replace the potentiometer with a photoresistor in series with a 10 kΩ resistor.
-Connect the 5V pin to the photoresistor, ground to the resistor, and A0 to the node between them.
-The analog input should be connected to the node between the photodetector and the resistor.

-3. Try different objects to block the light on the photoresistor.
-What are the minimum and maximum analog values you can detect with this circuit?

-4. Use an if else statement as shown in the SparkFun Inventor’s kit book to turn on the LED only when the brightness sensed by the photoresistor is low.
-As a night light would work.
-### Results

-Part 2
 ```c++
 /*
   AnalogReadSerial